TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/tamagawa_example.md

 Tamagawa diagnostic application does below,

-Configures pinmux, GPIO, UART, ICSS clock to 200MHz, Initializes ICSS0-PRU1,
+- Configures pinmux, GPIO, UART, ICSS clock to 200MHz
+- Initializes ICSS0-PRU1
-Loads the initialization section of PRU firmware & executes it.
+- Loads the initialization section of PRU firmware & executes it

 This application is controlled with a terminal interface using a serial over USB connection between the PC host and the EVM.
 Please connect a USB cable between the PC and the EVM/LP.